God's Acre: Bethlehem, Pennsylvania

 The God's Acre in Bethlehem, Pennsylvania, also known as Moravian Cemetery, is the oldest Moravian cemetery in North America and the second oldest God's Acre, just behind the one in Herrnhut.
 It was created in 1742 when Johannes Müller died of a fever.
-Müller was one of the first Moravian converts in North America, having been born in Rhinebeck New York, he had personally met the first group of Moravian missionaries, the First Sea Congregation, when they arrived in Philadelphia on June 7, 1742.
+Müller was one of the first Moravian converts in North America.
+Born in Rhinebeck New York, he had personally met the first group of Moravian missionaries, the First Sea Congregation, when they arrived in Philadelphia on June 7, 1742.
 He then abandoned his life to move with them and establish Bethlehem.
-Shortly after the Moravians arrival in Bethlehem, Müller succumbed to a fever on June 26, 1742.
+Shortly after the Moravian’s arrival in Bethlehem, Müller succumbed to a fever on June 26, 1742.
 His death spurred the Moravian community to make their first God's Acre in North America.
-Zinzendorf personally found a suitable location, a three-acre plot to the north-east of the settlement.
+Zinzendorf personally found a suitable location, a three-acre plot to the northeast of the settlement.
 The cemetery was in continuous use from 1742 to 1912 when all 2,716 plots were filled.
-At the time of its filling, it was the oldest continuously used cemetery in the United States.
+At that time, it was the oldest continuously used cemetery in the United States.
 The cemetery consists of the distinct flat stones used in other God's Acres, and burial mounds mostly used by Indians.
-The occupants are interred in alphabetical order, with the poor and rich, Black and White, Indian and Settler being buried side by side with no distinction.
-The only change to the cemetery came in 1921 when the burial mounds where flattened as they had started to suffer structural damage and threatened to destroy portions of the cemetery.
+The occupants are interred in alphabetical order, with the poor and rich, Black and white, Indian and settler being buried side by side with no distinction.
+The only change to the cemetery came in 1921 when the burial mounds were flattened as they had started to suffer structural damage and threatened to destroy portions of the cemetery.
 The cemetery was made a National Historic Landmark in 1953.
 The cemetery, and its age, is also the source of many of Bethlehem's ghost stories and urban legends.